Social media has been a massive connector of people all over the world, but in recent years our society has suffered many unintended consequences.

 This 17-year-old’s story is an extreme one, but sadly, it’s one of many.

 Cindy Malott, Director of Advocacy Services for Crisis Aid International, works with survivors of sex trafficking.
 According to her, social media is now the most common way traffickers make initial contact with victims.
 She said this could be through every app imaginable, even those specifically for young children.

-A 2018 study by the University of Toledo corroborated that statement by revealing how traffickers quickly target and connect with vulnerable children through social media.
+A 2018 study by the University of Toledo also revealed how traffickers quickly target and connect with vulnerable children through social media.
 After initial contact, the grooming process begins.
 This is not a new tactic, but it seems to be even more effective through social media.